Buildings, roads, and lots on the Sno-King Upland Plain that existed in the years 1976–2000

 Godfather's Pizza

-I think there was also on Hwy 99 across from Aurora Village.
+I think there was also a Godfather's on Hwy 99 across from Aurora Village.

 Harvey's Tavern